Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 \end{enumerate}

-Equations (\ref{eq:usmultietamfp})-(\ref{eq:usmultietamcc}) describe the MTS method for solving the INSE in an arbitrary number of overlapping grids.
+Equations (\ref{eq:etamanysbcintfp1})-(\ref{eq:usmultietamcc}) describe the MTS method for solving the INSE in an arbitrary number of overlapping grids with an arbitrary integer timestep ratio.
 From an implementation perspective, since different interdomain boundary points in a grid can overlap different grids, the coefficients $\textw_{ij}$ and $\tintw_{ij}$ are computed for each point based on the timestep size of the donor subdomain ($\Omega^r$).
-Note that for cases where all the meshes are fixed and the time-size is constant in each subdomain, these coefficients thus need to be computed only at the beginning of the calculation.
+Note that for cases where all the meshes are fixed and the timestep size is constant in each subdomain, these coefficients thus need to be computed only at the beginning of the calculation.